iRapha/irapha.github.io/blog/_posts/2020-07-09-tear-down-our-statues.md

 Human beings are flawed.
 George Washington owned other humans.
 Treating him as a stand-in for "America" risks mistaking criticism of one for the other.
-Persistent veneration of Great Men over ideas leads to (justified) critique of narratives.
+Persistent veneration of Great Men over their ideas leads to (justified) critique of narratives.
 Complete separation of the two may no longer be possible.
 Cancellation is inevitable, albeit more emotionally charged.

 What would MLK think of distant future generations cancelling him over eating red meat?[^2].
 Consider that in a future where _MLK_ is considered greatly